Paper airplane icon

 By Bus/ Coach

-Milan also has great connections for the ultra budget traveller too with their coaches connecting pretty much all of Western Europe (255 destinations).
-Coaches from here are safe, comfortable and offer great amenities too.
+Milan also has great connections for the ultra-budget traveller too with their coaches connecting pretty much all of Western Europe (255 destinations).
+Coaches from here are safe, and comfortable and offer great amenities too.

 Accommodation in Milan

-Ostello Bello is one of the best hostels in Milan and here you will be getting anything other than a bog standard hostel experience.
 Throw out all your misconceptions because this place is honestly one of the best places we’ve ever stayed.
-A fun, funky and bohemian vibe it offers breakfast, kitchens, terraces with hammocks and is walking distance to the main train station.
+With a fun, funky and bohemian vibe, it offers breakfast, kitchens, and terraces with hammocks and is within walking distance of the main train station.
 It also offers both private rooms and dorms too at great rates, it is also close to the train station so ideal for travelling from Milan to Lake Como.

 Best Affordable Hotel: J24 Hotel Milano